sophas-2025/statistics/README.md

-# statistics
+# sophas-materials-2025
-A repository that stores all materials that are needed for the upcoming statistics block
+A repository of materials related to **Statistics** block.

+Paste the HTML file contents into [HTML Online Viewer](https://html.onlineviewer.net/) to preview it.